“One stick cannot cook a meal or build a fence?”

 Since the establishment of the Center in 2004, it has accomplished the following:

-- Have accumulated over 2,000 books, academic papers, 200,000 documents, artifacts and audio/video items related to the Hmong people worldwide.
+- Have accumulated over 2,000 books, academic papers, over one million archival documents, artifacts and audio/video items related to the Hmong people worldwide.

-- Organized and hosted three International Conferences on Hmong Studies, which drew more than 60 presenters/scholars and over 1,000 participants from throughout the world.
+- Organized and hosted seven International Conferences on Hmong Studies, which drew more than 200 presenters/scholars and over 3,000 participants from throughout the world.

-- Hosted Dr. Gary Yia Lee, a former faculty member from the University of Sydney, Australia as the Center?s first Scholar in Residence and Professor Long Yuxiao of Guizhou University as a Fulbright Scholar.
+- Hosted Dr. Gary Yia Lee, a former faculty member from the University of Sydney, Australia as the Centers’ first Scholar in Residence and Professor Long Yuxiao of Guizhou University as a Fulbright Scholar, and Professor Huang Xiurong of Chong Qing China as a visiting scholars.

-- Developed and Launched the first Minor in Hmong studies in the world.
+- Developed and Launched the first Minor in Hmong studies in 2006, and graduated over 30 Hmong Studies Minor students thus far.

-- Facilitated the signing of a Memorandum of Understanding (MOU) between Concordia University and Guizhou University for Nationalities and Guizhou University in Guizhou Province, China.
+- Facilitated the signing of a Memorandum of Understanding (MOU) between Concordia University and Guizhou University for Nationalities and Guizhou University in Guizhou Province, as well as Huai Hua University in Hunan, China.

-- Conducted three academic tours to China, Laos, and Thailand for staff, student, faculty and community members since 2006.
+- Conducted five academic tours to China, Laos, and Thailand for staff, student, faculty and community members since 2006.

 - Published selected papers from the First International Conference in Hmong Studies entitled, The Impact of Globalization and Trans-nationalism on the Hmong.